 As my team's Physical Computing & Programming Lead, I led the full technical development, ensuring seamless interaction between sensors, software, and projection mapping.
+My responsibilities included hardware circuit design, embedded programming with Unity integration, projection mapping with lighting control, and system optimization through debugging.

 When a user sits down, a pressure sensor detects presence, triggering an audio introduction in Unity.